 Failures should only be due to genuine code defects rather than script issues, therefore any failing test which is not due to genuine failures should be fixed immediately or removed from the automation pack, to be able to get consistent results.

-Not expecting to find much defects.
+Not expecting to find many defects.
 Their purpose is only to provide feedback that we haven’t broken major functionality.
-There should be very little amount of manual regression testing.
+There should be a very little amount of manual regression testing.

 Smoke pack – Should be no more than 15 mins

 This pack contains only high-level functionality to make sure the application is stable enough for further development or testing.

 For example, for an eCommerce website, tests included in this pack could be:

 - Product Review